Free GEO & SEO

 Website Checker

-Audit any website against 35 best-practice checks spanning SEO fundamentals, structured data, AI search readiness, and technical security.
+Audit any website against 163 individual checks across 40 categories spanning SEO fundamentals, structured data, AI search readiness, and technical security.

 What is Generative Engine Optimisation (GEO)?